 Building Inspections

 My contractors always called the building inspector when they were done to get an inspection.
-I don't pay my contractors till their work passes inspection;) That's an important tip, if you pay contractors before passing inspection it may be hard to get them back very quick to fix it;)
+I don't pay my contractors till their work passes inspection;) That's an important tip, if you pay contractors before passing inspection it may be hard to get them back very quick to fix anything;)

 Building Process Step-By-Step